National Energy Research Scientific Computing Center

 Shyh Wang Hall, houses the National Energy Research Scientific Computing Center at Lawrence Berkeley National Laboratory.

 The National Energy Research Scientific Computing Center (NERSC) is a high-performance computing (supercomputer) research facility that was founded in 1974.
 The National User Facility is operated by Lawrence Berkeley National Laboratory for the United States Department of Energy Office of Science.

 Mission

-The mission is to establish a computing center for the Office of Science, NERSC houses high performance computing and data systems which can be used by 9,000 scientists at national laboratories and universities around the country.
-Research at NERSC is focused on fundamental and applied research with energy efficiency, storage, generation and Earth systems science, understanding of fundamental forces of nature and the Universe.
+NERSC's mission is to provide high performance computing and data analysis expertise and resources in support of Office of Science research.
+NERSC supports more than 10,000 scientists from national laboratories and universities across the country and is cited in more than 2,500 refereed scientific publications each year.
+Research at NERSC is focused on fundamental and applied research with energy efficiency, storage, generation, and Earth systems science, understanding of fundamental forces of nature, and the Universe.
 The largest research areas are High Energy Physics, Materials Science, Chemical Sciences, Climate and Environmental Sciences, Nuclear Physics, and Fusion Energy research.